TomographicImaging/CIL/docs/source/optimisation.rst

 instances of :code:`Function` derived classes and/or :code:`Operator` derived classes as input to define a specific instance of the generic optimisation problem to be solved.
 They are iterable objects which can be run in a for loop.
-The user can provide a stopping criterion different than the defaul.
+The user can provide a stopping criterion different than the default.

 New algorithms can be easily created by extending the :code:`Algorithm` class.
 The user is required to implement only 4 methods: set_up, __init__, update and update_objective.